Sew Powerful Volunteer Job Description

 Collecting fabric and making kits.
 Many businesses or individuals may be willing to donate fabric or supplies.
 The Regional Coordinator can be the focal point for seeking these donations to pass on to purse makers or preparing the supplies to be used for donations at shows or events.
 Local events are a good place to offer the pattern and the pre-cut kit.
 You can explain the program and for a small donation ask anyone interested to take a kit and return the finished purse to Sew Powerful or to you.
 Sew Powerful has developed merchandise to offer for donations at quilt shows.

 Collecting finished purses to ship to Washington.
-The Regional Coordinator should be available to collect purses from other purse makers in your region and consolidate the shipment.
+In the absence of a Country Purse Collector (non-US locations only), the Regional Coordinator should be available to collect purses from other purse makers in your region and consolidate the shipment.
 Some purser makers express a reluctance to engage due to the inconvenience or the cost of mailing.
 With a central drop off point or a local address for mailing, purse makers may feel encouraged and begin to make purses.
 We can arrange for Sew Powerful to reimburse the Regional Coordinator for shipping costs of the consolidated box.
 We can work together to make sure the process is refined and will work for everyone.

 Serve as a Resource for Chapters within your Region.
 You will likely receive Sew Powerful emails directly from Chapter asking for direction, clarifications, or assistance.
 Our expectation is that you would be able to provide Chapter Leaders answers to their questions within 5 business days.
 Resources and contacts are provided to Regional Coordinators to assist you.

 You may be invited to attend in-person Chapter meetings or Chapter events.
 If the location is within a reasonable distance of where you live, and appropriate safety protocols are in place, we would encourage you to attend.
 If the distance is further, you could suggest meeting with them via a video call.